The decoupled extended Kalman filter for dynamic exponential-family factorization models: The Decoupled Extended Kalman Filter

-The EKF update step in Equations $\ref{eq:varUpdateDer}$ and $\ref{eq:meanUpdateDer}$ is equivalent to the computations in the online natural gradient algorithm \cite{ollivier2017online, Amari:1998} under the specific and commonly used choice of learning rate $1/(t+1),$ where $t$ is the number of observations.
-However, that community does not seem to use their implicit covariance to describe or leverage the uncertainty around the mean estimate.
-Further, even though the parameter estimates in response to an observation are the same, the online natural gradient algorithm does not attempt to handle dynamic parameters.
-There have been more recent efforts, however, to approximate the matrix in the algorithm update through sparse graphical models \cite{grosse2015scaling}, and the use of Kronecker products \cite{martens2015optimizing}.
-The exact correspondence between the EKF and the online natural gradient has been studied in \cite{ollivier2017online}.
+\citet{ollivier2017online} shows that the EKF update step in Equations $\ref{eq:varUpdateDer}$ and $\ref{eq:meanUpdateDer}$ is equivalent to the computations in the online natural gradient algorithm \citep{Amari:1998} under the specific and commonly used choice of learning rate $1/(t+1),$ where $t$ is the number of observations.
+However, even though the parameter updates in response to an observation are the same, the online natural gradient algorithm does not attempt to handle dynamic parameters.
+There have been more recent efforts, however, to approximate the matrix in the algorithm update through sparse graphical models \citep{grosse2015scaling}, and the use of Kronecker products \citep{martens2015optimizing}.

-With exponential family observations the Fisher information matrix is equivalent to the Generalized-Gauss-Newton (GGN) matrix in some circumstances~\cite{Martens2014NewIA}.
-This connects the online natural gradient to Hessian-Free optimization and Krylov Subspace Descent methods when applied to neural networks with exponential family observations~\cite{Pascanu14revisitingnatural, Martens2014NewIA}.

-The TONGA algorithm was introduced in~\cite{NIPS2007_3234} for fitting neural networks, utilizing a block-diagonal low-rank approximation.
-Claimed to perform online natural gradient, it was later shown to be a related approach that used the outer-product of gradients evaluated at the observed $y$ (sometimes referred to as the empirical Fisher matrix), instead of the expectation over $y$ for the Fisher information as in Equation~\ref{eq:FisherHessian}~\cite{Pascanu14revisitingnatural}.
-An argument why the Fisher information can be a better choice than the empirical Fisher appears in~\cite{Martens2014NewIA}.
-The empirical Fisher matrix is commonly used in adaptive stochastic gradient methods though, including AdaGrad, RMSProp, and Adam among others~\cite{Martens2014NewIA}.
-Fitting neural networks using the Fisher information appeared earlier in~\cite{Kurita1994}, where an online block-diagonal approximation was considered as a Fisher scoring variant.
+With exponential family observations, the Fisher information matrix is equivalent to the Generalized-Gauss-Newton (GGN) matrix in some circumstances \citep{Martens2014NewIA}.
+This connects the online natural gradient to Hessian-Free optimization and Krylov Subspace Descent methods when applied to neural networks with exponential family observations \citep{Pascanu14revisitingnatural, Martens2014NewIA}.
+The TONGA algorithm was introduced in~\citet{NIPS2007_3234} for fitting neural networks, utilizing a block-diagonal low-rank approximation.
+Claimed to perform online natural gradient, it was later shown~\citep{Pascanu14revisitingnatural} to be a related approach that used the outer-product of gradients evaluated at the observed $y$ (sometimes referred to as the empirical Fisher matrix), instead of the expectation over $y$ for the Fisher information as in Equation~\ref{eq:FisherHessian}.
+The empirical Fisher matrix is commonly used in adaptive stochastic gradient methods, including AdaGrad, RMSProp, and Adam among others, e.g., see~\citep{Martens2014NewIA}, where an argument is also made about why the Fisher information can be a better choice than its empirical counterpart.
+Fitting neural networks using the Fisher information appeared earlier in~\citet{Kurita1994}, where an online block-diagonal approximation was considered as a Fisher scoring variant.